Conceive Automated Tests

 It is possible to use Gherkin test cases to start automation but BDD test cases have more advanced features.

-You can access the Actions Library workspace with the "Actions Library" plugin.
+You can access the Action words Workspace with the "Action words Workspace" plugin.
 This plugin is part of the Squash AUTOM Premium License.

 - Manage actions used by BDD test cases;